5049504F/5049504f.github.io/_posts/2019-06-04-Write-Up-DVCW-Part-1--Electron.md

 3 - The exploit() funtion creates the WS request that will act as the payload and execute the commands in the machine.
 4 - We initialize the exploit sending the webSocketDebuggerUrl of the debuger, which will prompt a calc.

-Now we go to ```http://a.<your VPS IP>.1time.127.0.0.1.4time.rebind.network:9334/dnsrebinding.html'``` , wait for a minute until the JS is executed and finally our calc is up.
+Now we go to ```http://a.<your_VPS_IP>.1time.127.0.0.1.4time.rebind.network:9334/dnsrebinding.html'``` , wait for a minute until the JS is executed and finally our calc is up.